St. Paul Downtown Airport: Charter Airlines

-Cargo airlines

 Flood wall considerations

-Recently local debate has ensued over plans to build a flood wall around the airport.
+Recently, local debate has ensued over plans to build a flood wall around the airport.
 In 1993, 1997, and 2001, the airport was flooded due to its proximity to the Mississippi River.
 Supporters do not want to deal with the future inconvenience of having to deal with the flood again, while critics say that the proposed wall would ruin views and make the airport "ugly".
 A dike to protect the airport from the nearby river was considered since the National Guard stated that they may leave if the dike is not constructed in a timely manner.

 In 2009, a removable flood wall was installed that is only erected when flooding is imminent, leaving the views of the river intact for the rest of the year.
 Steel plates are embedded in the concrete on the river side of the runways.
 The flood wall is composed of steel posts that anchor to the embedded plates and aluminum planks that are stacked between the posts to form a flood barrier.
 These are then removed and stored when the flood event has passed.